bsmith89/strain-corr/doc/manuscript/manuscript.md

 # Supplementary Materials

+## Extended hCom2 benchmarking results

-![**Figure S1: Relationship between sequencing depth and the accuracy of gene content estimation.** Points represent the performance of each tool (colors) on each of the 97 benchmark strains.
-The horizontal position reflects the estimated maximum depth for the genotype-matched strain across samples.
+![**Figure S1: Relationship between sequencing depth or number of samples and the accuracy of gene content estimation.** Points represent the performance of each tool (colors) on each of the 97 benchmark strains.
+For the left column, the x-axis is the maximum estimated depth of the genotype-matched strain across strain-pure samples, and for the right column it is the total number of strain-pure samples identified for that strain.
 Trend lines are a rolling average over the 10 nearest points.
-](fig/accuracy_by_depth_figure.dpi200.png)
+The dotted vertical line indicates the 1x depth and 5 strain-pure samples, after which the mean performance stabilizes for StrainPGC.
+](fig/accuracy_by_depth_and_number_figure.dpi200.png)

+## Extended pangenome results

 ![
 **Figure S2: Per-genome core, shell, and cloud gene fractions in